Reciprocity (social and political philosophy): Mutuality

 What is the relation between reciprocity and love, friendship or family relationships?
-If such relationships are ideally ones in which the parties are connected by mutual affection and benevolence, shouldn't justice and reciprocity stay out of their way?
-Isn't impartiality inconsistent with love?
-Doesn't acting on principle take the affection out of friendship or family relationships?
-Doesn't following the norm of reciprocity eliminate unconditional love or loyalty?
+If such relationships are ideally ones in which the parties are connected by mutual affection and benevolence, should not justice and reciprocity stay out of their way?
+Is impartiality consistent with love?
+Does not acting on principle take the affection out of friendship or family relationships?
+Does following the norm of reciprocity eliminate unconditional love or loyalty?

 Some contemporary philosophers have criticized major figures in the history of Western philosophy, including John Rawls’ early work, for making familial relationships more or less opaque in theories of justice.
 (See the reference below to Okin.)
 The argument is that families can be grossly unjust, and have often been so.
-Since the family is "the school of justice," if it is unjust the moral education of children is distorted, and the injustice tends to spread to the society at large, and to be perpetuated in following generations.
+Since the family is "the school of justice", if it is unjust the moral education of children is distorted, and the injustice tends to spread to the society at large, and to be perpetuated in following generations.
 If that is right, then justice and reciprocity must define the boundaries within which we pursue even the most intimate relationships.

-A somewhat different thread on these matters begins with Aristotle’s discussion of friendship, in Nicomachean Ethics 1155-1172a.
+A somewhat different thread on these matters begins with Aristotle's discussion of friendship, in Nicomachean Ethics 1155-1172a.
 He proposes that the highest or best form of friendship involves a relationship between equals – one in which a genuinely reciprocal relationship is possible.
 This thread appears throughout the history of Western ethics in discussions of personal and social relationships of many sorts: between children and parents, spouses, humans and other animals, and humans and god(s).
 The question is the extent to which the kind of reciprocity possible in various relationships determines the kind of mutual affection and benevolence possible in those relationships.